nats-io/nats.node/README.md

 We will support and build node-nats on even-numbered Nodejs versions that are current or in LTS.

+## Running The Tests

+To run the tests, you need to have a `nats-server` execubtable in your path.
+Refer to the [server installation guide](https://nats-io.github.io/docs/nats_server/installation.html#installing-via-a-package-manager) in the NATS.io documentation.
+With that in place, you can run `npm test` to run all tests.

 ## License

 Unless otherwise noted, the NATS source files are distributed under the Apache Version 2.0 license found in the LICENSE file.